buddhasystem/pc2s/server/documentation/about.md

 #### Implementation

 PC2S is a Web application based on the Django framework and written in Python (verison 3.9 was originally used).
-Included are both the Web client for monitoring and exploring the database contents, and the CLI client suite used to manipulate the database content.
-At the time of writing, the data delivery portion (e.g. an instance of a *nginx* service) has not yet been established and will be finalized later.
+It's a Web service which is interfaced and interacted with using HTTP.
+The package includes:

+* The PC2S Web service
+* The Web UI for monitoring and exploring the database contents (this website)
+* A Python interface and a CLI client suite based on it, which is used to manipulate the database content
+* A C++ interface

 Sample requirements (as they are set in the virtual environment):
 ```bash